Nightscapes of Acadia

 Cancelations:

-Cancelations made 60 days in advance will receive a full refund for any amount paid over the non-refundable deposit.
-Cancelations less than 60 days before the start of the workshop will receive no refund.
+Cancelations made by April 9, 2026 will receive a refund for any amount paid over the deposit.
+Cancelations made after April 9, 2026 will receive no refund.
 If a canceled spot is able to be filled before the start date of the workshop a full refund will be given, including the deposit.